Audi Q5 hybrid reliability & safety rating

 |5 stars (2017)

-The Audi Q5 is a very safe car that did well in independent Euro NCAP crash tests.
-However, long-term reliability is harder to judge given that the car and its powertrain are relatively new, and the brand overall didn't perform well in the most recent Driver Power owner survey.
-We'd like to see more of the advanced driver aids included as standard, however, and the brand could have performed better in the most recent Driver Power owner survey.
+The Audi Q5 is a safe car that did well in independent Euro NCAP crash tests.
+We'd like to see more advanced driver aids included as standard, however, and the brand could have performed better in the most recent Driver Power owner survey.

 Audi Q5 TFSI e reliability & problems